robertrau/piflySetupScript/README.md

 cd piflysetupscript
 sudo ./piflysetup.sh
 ```
-This install will use about 300MB and take over 30 minutes.
+This install will use about 1GB and take over 45 minutes with a Raspberry Pi Zero.

 **To check install log file**